 December 2018 Update: The interview period for this project is now drawing to a close.
 Thank you so much to the interview participants (and to those who I couldn’t get to because there is only one of me and I have a young family!)
 If you still want to share your story with me, I am happy to accept written submissions.

 The Reshaping Australian Manufacturing Oral History Project is seeking engineering patternmakers, clay-modellers and model-makers (currently working, retired, or now in another field).
-The project will run from 2017 to mid-2020.

 If you have trained as an engineering patternmaker (or related trade), and are interested in telling your story, please make contact.
 It doesn’t matter whether or not you still work in the trade.

 These interviews will be archived in the National Library’s Oral History and Folklore Collection.
 This collection records the voices that describe Australia’s cultural and social life, and includes interviews with people who have lived through significant social trends and conditions.
 Participants can be assured that their stories are interesting and important, and that their contribution to a national collection is highly valued and will be handled respectfully.